-- Open source and made in Europe, supporting trust, and sovereignty, and delivering credible alternative choices for citizens, governments and companies including start-ups and SMEs. - Paced for easy deployment by the rich European eco-systems of providers, integrators and verticals. - Interoperable, standard-based, decentralised solutions for enabling network effect and low layer Open Source modules.
+- Open source and made in Europe, supporting trust, and sovereignty, and delivering credible alternative choices for citizens, governments and companies including start-ups and SMEs. - Paced for easy deployment by the rich European eco-systems of providers, integrators and verticals. - Interoperable, standard-based, decentralised solutions for enabling network effect.